JoaoPedroMoreira02/JoaoPedroMoreira02/README.md

 - 🔭 I’m currently working on **Freelance Pentester**

 - 🌱 I’m currently learning **Django**

+- ⚡ I have experience in hacking with CTFs and cybersecurity games, as well as being an absolute student of the field

 - 👯 I’m looking to collaborate on [cybersecurity programs](https://github.com/JoaoPedroMoreira02/Pentester-journey)